'The Outsider' finale recap: It's Good vs. Ancient Evil as the team confronts El Coco

 I’ll be honest: I may not have totally followed the story they created, so feel free to drop into the comments if you got all the details and I’m missing something.
 In essence, though, they talk about Jack killing everyone, but being influenced by someone else who’s on the run, the “main actor” who tried to kidnap another kid.
 That forces the DA to reopen the case, apologize to Glory, and publicly clear Terry Maitland’s name.
 There’s some intriguing thematic work here too, the idea that even with El Coco dead the grief lives on, and these lives are forever changed.
 But again, the show never really digs much deeper.
 Everything feels rushed and too tidy considering how much of the series was a slow burn interested in sitting in uncomfortable emotions and morally questionable situations.

-There’s also a very strange moment that doesn’t have any bearing on the plot, is largely inconsequential, and just felt off to me.
-As Gibney leaves Ralph’s house to head back home, he asks her what else is out there.
-She smiles, real coy, and shrugs.
-It’s such a strange gesture after all of this.
-So many people died, and Gibney, in particular, feels like she cost Andy his life, and yet the idea of more ancient evil being out there gets a smile from her?

-Anyways, the show ends with Ralph and Jeannie visiting Derek’s grave and, like I mentioned above, contemplating what this experience might mean for what they believe in terms of an afterlife.
+Anyways, the emotional arc ends with Ralph and Jeannie visiting Derek’s grave—the episode ends with Holly Gibney seemingly infected by El Coco, her remark of “Who’s Terry?” and her sly smirk when Ralph asks her “what else is out there?” suddenly making sense—and, like I mentioned above, contemplating what this experience might mean for what they believe in terms of an afterlife.
 It’s an ending that makes sense, but it feels very tacked on.
 A tidy little bow with no complications, which, to me, doesn’t suit the more ambitious episodes that came before.
 Much like the novel the show is adapted from, The Outsider had some interesting stuff to say, and plenty of atmosphere to boot, but struggled to keep it all going along the way.

 Related content: